How To Select A Turbo Part 1

 If you are searching for a wheel horsepower target you can use the following recommendations to calculate your target crank horsepower.
-(FYI, automakers rate a vehicle’s horsepower at the crank)
+(FYI, automakers rate a vehicle’s horsepower at the crank too)

 For this example we are going to start with a wheel horsepower target of 600 for a rear wheel drive application.
 In order to find a turbo that can support our target power we need to calculate for the drivetrain loss so we must multiply 600 * 1.15 = 690.

-There are still quite a few results.
-We counted 16 including the reverse rotation configurations of the GTX3582R Gen II, GTX3576R Gen II, and the G Series G35-900
+There are quite a few results for this basic match.
+We counted 24 including the reverse rotation configurations of the GTX3582R Gen II, GTX3576R Gen II, and the G Series G35-900

-Another important factor for proper turbo matching is vehicle application.
-An autocross car requires rapid boost response so a smaller turbo or smaller turbine housing would be suitable for this application.
+Another important factor for turbo matching is vehicle application and usage.
+An autocross car requires rapid boost response so a smaller turbo or smaller turbine housing A/R would be suitable for this application.
 This will sacrifice max power at high RPM but boost response will be excellent.
-A drag car that is seeking max power and top end speed will likely select a larger turbo and large turbine housing in order to maximize air flow going into the turbine stage.
-These are the very basic steps for turbo matching but important factors to consider when narrowing your search for the right turbo.
+A drag car that is seeking max power and top end speed will likely select a larger turbo and large turbine housing A/R in order to maximize air flow going into the turbine stage.
+These are very basic steps for turbo matching but important factors to consider when narrowing your search for the right turbo.

 Garrett offers turbochargers in standard and reverse rotation configurations.
 Sometimes referred to as mirrored or mirror image turbos, these options make it possible to create perfect symmetry to your turbo system.
 A reverse rotation compressor wheel spins in a counterclockwise rotation and features a left pointing compressor housing outlet.
 Remember, the compressor wheel rotation dictates the flow path of the air.
 Standard rotation turbochargers spin clockwise with a right pointing compressor outlet.
 The images below show several different engine configurations and turbo setups.

-Now we can narrow down our turbo search from one of the examples above.
-For this we decided on a twin turbo application.
+Now we can narrow down our turbo search.
+For this example we decided on a twin turbo application.
 Our next step requires us to look at each turbo product page and find out what turbine kit options are available, and to review the horsepower and displacement range of each turbo.
 A basic rule of thumb is if your engine horsepower and displacement targets (345 / 2.0L) are too close to the low or high range of the turbo the match is more likely to have poor efficiency and is not the best option.
-A good match gives you the power and response you need in an efficient part of the map and that tends to be closer to the middle of the horsepower and displacement ranges given to each turbo.
+A good match gives you the power and response you need in an efficient part of the compressor map and that tends to be closer to the middle of the horsepower and displacement ranges given to each turbo.